jspm/jspm.org/docs/cdn.md

 This enables turning any native ES module import map against `https://ga.jspm.io` into a SystemJS import map against `https://ga.system.jspm.io` and being able to load dependencies with the exact same execution semantics in all older browsers without modules support, the primary feature of the SystemJS project.

-Import maps for SystemJS can be constructed via [JSPM Generator](https://generator.jspm.io).
+Import maps for SystemJS can also be constructed via JSPM Generator both [online](https://generator.jspm.io) and via the [API](https://github.com/jspm/generator).

 > For more information on SystemJS workflows, [see the SystemJS workflow guide](/docs/workflows#systemjs).